-Your biggest camping safety concerns will be minor issues that can either prevented or handled with basic knowledge.
+Your biggest camping safety concerns are typically minor issues that can either be prevented or handled with basic knowledge.
 The key, of course, is to be prepared.
 Here’s how to prevent common injuries when camping.

 Camping Tips for Wild Animal Safety

 Most of the critters you’ll have to deal with when camping will have six legs.
 To prevent mosquito bites, apply bug spray liberally, especially in the evening.
 We use Herbal Armor Natural Bug Repellent on exposed skin, and save repellent with DEET for our clothing and shoes.
 Spraying a bug spray with DEET on your shoes will also minimize your risk from ticks.
-A smoky campfire will ward off mosquitoes, as will a stiff breeze, which obviously you can’t control.
+It also helps to wear long pants and long-sleeve tops.

-Cuts, bruises, and sprains are a fact of life, and you’ll probably have to deal with at least one these during every camping trip.
-Instead of trying to prevent these injuries, plan for them with a first aid kit that includes important essentials.
+Cuts, bites, bruises, and sprains are a fact of life, whether you're camping or at home.
+Chances are, you’ll have to deal with at least one these during every camping trip.
+In addition to trying to prevent these injuries, you should also be prepared to treat them with a first aid kit that includes important essentials.